hpennington/Inertia/user_guides/docs/getting-started/editor-mode.md

     runtime drops schemas meant for a different container.
 A container with any other `id` connects and shows its hierarchy but never receives an animation.

-The `dev` flag also gates the WebSocket server itself: with `dev: false` the runtime never opens a listener on port 8060, so a shipped build cannot be attached to.
+The `dev` flag also gates the WebSocket client itself: with `dev: false` the runtime never dials port 8060, so a shipped build never reaches for an editor.

 ## Wiring it to a build flag